-You should also be aware of your category roles, strategies and tactics in order to ensure this is translated into the planogram.
+You should also be aware of your category roles, strategies, and tactics to ensure this is translated into the planogram.
 This way, the retailer’s objectives can be achieved through data-driven shelf plans.

 Once you have decided on your category roles, you will need to determine the flow of your products on the planogram.

-DotActiv recently introduced a new Plano Guide function which detects the layout of your planogram based on your selected criteria.
-For example, if you want to group your sub-categories together, you can view a preview of your layout as seen below:
+DotActiv recently introduced a new Plano Guide function that detects the layout of your planogram based on your selected criteria.
+For example, if you want to group your sub-categories, you can view a preview of your layout as seen below:

-Whether a planogram is based on a cluster or not also has an influence on how it is read and understood.
+Whether a planogram is based on a cluster or not also influences how it is read and understood.
 For example, a planogram intended for a specific region will not make sense if implemented in a different region’s store.

 During: When building your planogram, what do you need to do?

 When building a planogram, it is equally important to consider how your planogram will be read and understood.
-You must take the correct product flow into consideration and ensure that it makes sense.
+You must consider the correct product flow and ensure that it makes sense.
 This will result in your planogram being easy and logical to follow and interpret.